openworm/owmeta/docs/process.rst

 Store software
 ++++++++++++++++++

 For the time being, OpenRDF Sesame's memory store will serve as the storage for the project.

+While the OpenRDF Sesame memory store is a good choice for remote hosting, for local hosting a more native python library may be most appropriate for the purposes of ensuring open source contribution.

 Other store softwares are being evaluated.

 Testing: